Atlanta Holiday Guide :: Atlanta Holiday Light Displays

 Lights of Joy

+Lights of Joy is a 501c3 corporate non-profit.
+If you would like a tax receipt, please ask the attendant.
 The most prominent feature of our holiday lights display is the lighting of the landscape.
 There are 246 trees with lights in them.
-The trunks of the pine trees are wrapped in colored lights and the hardwood trees are filled with white lights.
-There are four trees with over 15,000 lights.
-There are 40 musical trees.
+The trunks of the pine trees are wrapped in colored lights, and the hardwood trees are filled with white lights.
+There are four trees with over 20,000 lights and dozens of musical trees.

 1510 Ben King Rd NW, Kennesaw